50UM3N/face_recognition/README.md

-# face-recognition
+# Face-recognition
-simple facial recognation writen in python
+Simple facial recognation program writen in python by me.
+# Usage
+1. Install opecp python.
+2. run the datasetcreator.py for add yours face.
+It take your 20 photoes and save into image folder.
+3. Run the train.py for generate the databse for yours faces
+4. Then you run the main file recognizer.py geting the output.

+Make sure you have webcam on your pc or laptop